 With no other students to compare yourself to or exams to gauge your progress, self-taught musicians run the risk of quickly losing motivation.
 You need to work a lot on evaluating yourself!

 “Without music, life would be a mistake” - Friedrich Nietzsche

 It can be difficult, regardless of what you’re doing, to evaluate your own level.
 Of course, this can be very simple if you’re starting from scratch, having never played the drums a day in your life or taken a music theory class.

 While you may think this would be a hindrance, it’s actually a blessing in disguise.
 Starting from scratch is the easiest place to start from.
 On the other hand, if you’ve already got a good grounding in music theory, have already played the drums or another percussion instrument, things are more complicated.

 Can you effectively gauge how well you’ve mastered using cymbals, for example?

 You’ll need to evaluate your own abilities by doing little tests on your instrument and improving your evaluation skills bit by bit.
-Just like playing an instrument, you can also improvise when learning to play one.
+Just like playing any other musical instrument, you can also improvise when learning to play the drums.